Cortex Self-Managed

 - Permission to add image pull secrets to the cluster

-- Helm Package Manager ready to use
+- Helm Package Manager installed

-You'll need to configure your cluster to talk to Cortex.
+- Run the following command to configure your cluster to talk to Cortex:

 kubectl create secret docker-registry cortex-docker-registry-secret \